k2-fsa/sherpa/docs/source/onnx/harmony-os/vad-asr.rst

    :alt: Screenshot of app running on the emulator
    :width: 600

-   Step 10: Click Allow to allow the app accessing the microphone
+   Step 10: Click Allow to allow the app to access the microphone

 .. figure:: ./pic/vad-asr/11-select-file-moonshine.jpg
    :alt: Screenshot of selecting a file for recognition